-What is the Best Dog Food for Siberian Huskies?
+Best Dog Food for Siberian Huskies

-Today’s Huskies are as energetic as they are loving, requiring plenty of exercise and a nutritious, protein-rich diet.
+Today’s Huskies are as energetic as they are loving, requiring plenty of exercises and a nutritious, protein-rich diet.
 To make selecting a food for your pet a bit easier, we’ve reviewed the best dog foods for Siberian Huskies, from puppies to adults and seniors.

-Quick Look: Top 3 Best Dog Foods for Siberian Huskies
+Top 3 Best Dog Foods for Siberian Huskies

 Siberian Husky Diet & Nutrition

 Huskies weigh between 35 – 60 pounds, females tend to be smaller than males.
 Siberian Huskies require a diet packed with meat protein.
 An active Siberian Husky weighing about 50 pounds requires an average caloric intake of about 1,358 calories.
 However, individual needs vary due to activity level, metabolism, age, and weight.
 Huskies that have been spayed/neutered require fewer calories.

 Thriving off of protein and fat, a Siberian Husky should maintain a diet that includes quality sources of meat, vegetables, and fruit.
 Ideally, you should look for dog food with: